p-sud/miniwdl/README.md

 }
 ```

-Furthermore, the runner can provide shell tab-completion for the workflow's available inputs.
+Relative or absolute paths are accepted for File inputs.
+The runner can also provide shell tab-completion for the workflow's available inputs.
 To use this, enable [argcomplete](https://argcomplete.readthedocs.io/en/latest/) global completion by invoking `activate-global-python-argcomplete` and starting a new shell session.
 Then, start a command line `miniwdl run hello.wdl ` and try double-tab.

 Lastly, inputs can be supplied through a Cromwell-style JSON file; see `miniwdl run --help` for this and other options.

-The miniwdl runner is in early testing, and the [Releases](https://github.com/chanzuckerberg/miniwdl/releases) page documents certain existing limitations.
+The miniwdl runner is still in testing, and the [Releases](https://github.com/chanzuckerberg/miniwdl/releases) page documents certain existing limitations.
 If you encounter a WDL 1.0 interoperability problem not mentioned there, please file it via [Issues](https://github.com/chanzuckerberg/miniwdl/issues).

 ### `miniwdl cromwell`